digitaljosh/payitforward/README.md

 5. In the text you just pasted, replace "[Your path goes here!]"" with the path to your project.
 If you're unsure of the path, check next to the project name at the top of the navigation pane.
 If you use Windows, you'll need to change the back slashes to forward slashes.

+6. In resources/static, add a directory named "upload-dir".

 5. Run the application and view it at localhost:8080.

 Test Plan: